The essentials for welcoming a cat with gentleness and kindness.

 💡 Practical tips

-Diet and hydration are central to your cat's health.
+Nutrition and hydration are central to your cat's health.
 A well-fed and properly hydrated cat is more active, happier, and less prone to urinary or kidney problems.

-🎯 The ideal bowls
+🎯 The ideal pet bowls

 💧 The importance of hydration